Hodjy/Hodjy/README.md

 ### :smile: About me:

-My name is Hod, a 3rd year computer science student near graduation.
+My name is Hod, a Software Developer.
-Currently looking for a junior software development job.
+Currently looking for a junior development position.
 Loves to learn and experience new things.